 1. Potato Peels Make Delicious Crisps

 While you could always leave the peels on when you’re cooking potatoes to avoid wasting them, some recipes specifically call for peeled potatoes.
 In this case, save the peels to make a delicious, healthy snack.
-Most of the nutrition in potatoes are stored in their peel,
+Most of the nutrition in potatoes are stored in their peel, so to throw them away would be sacrilegious.
+Instead, bake them in an oven until they’re crisp and season with salt, garlic powder and paprika.
+Serve these as a snack alongside a hummus or sour cream dip.
+Your guests will love them and you won’t have to spend a bomb entertaining.

 2. Lemon Peels Can Remove Hard Water Deposits

 If you live in a place that has hard water, most of your appliances are probably coated with the white mineral deposits that it carries.
 Your kettle in particular is especially susceptible to this since it comes into contact with the hard water all the time.
 If you have leftover lime or lemon peels after juicing the fruit, they can be your best weapons against limescale.
 Fill your kettle with water and lemon peels, then bring it to a boil.
-The natural oils and acid in the peels will loosen up the deposits, making them easier
+The natural oils and acid in the peels will loosen up the deposits, making them easier to remove.

 3. Orange Peels Make For Fragrant Potpourris